jynik/ready-set-yocto/ready-set-yocto.md

 (that doesn't require rebuilding due to a configuration change) remains cached -- each successive build you do will generally require far less time.

-When that's done, look for the `core-image-base-raspberrypi3.rpi-sdimg` in `./tmp/deploy/images/raspberrypi3/` .
+When that's done, look for the `core-image-base-raspberrypi3.wic.bz2` image in `./tmp/deploy/images/raspberrypi3/`.

 Copy this to an SD card as you did earlier and boot it.
 Run `lsmod` again and observe that a whole slew of drivers have now been included in the image.

-Note that the HDMI interface is operational, along with WLAN and BlueTooth interfaces.
+Note that (the relevant) additional interfaces are now active. (e.g. HDMI, Wi-Fi, Bluetooth)

 # Creating your own layer #